w3c/wot/registry-analysis/Readme.md

 - Entries are given out on a "first come, first serve" basis
 - A W3C account is required
 - Registration requests are made via a Web form
-- After submission, a registration is reviewed on a public mailing list where objections can be raised within one month
+- After submission, registration is reviewed on a public mailing list where objections can be raised within one month
 - In case of an objection, the Team Contact makes a decision within two weeks.
 If the objection is upheld, the submission can be revised or appealed within one week.
 Otherwise, it is rejected.
 - In the case of an appeal, the W3C Director decides.
 - In the case of no objection and an approval by the director, the request changes its state to "Registered".
 The other states are "Pending" and "Rejected".